angie-framework/angie-log/README.md

 Log.warn('test');
 Log.error('test');
 ```

+### About
+Angie Log is designed as an extremely lightweight logging utility for NodeJS which will:
+    * Prettify the terminal output using the [Chalk](https://www.npmjs.com/package/chalk "Chalk") package
+    * Provide utilities for printing useful and informative terminal output
+    * Create asynchronous, non-blocking log files to maintain said useful and informative terminal output based on well-defined JS log levels

+- method arguments and their meanings
+- note about calling a level outside of it's type

 ### Angie
 Please see the [site](http://benderthecrime.github.io/angie/#/about) for news, a quickstart guide, and documentation and the [CHANGELOG](https://github.com/benderTheCrime/angie-log/blob/master/CHANGELOG.md) for an up to date list of changes.